agmcarthur/Biochem-3BP3/Lab_6_Genome_Assembly/README.md

 **Problem #2.
 Based on the statistics above, do you think this is a high quality assembly of a *Salmonella* genome?
 Explain your reasoning.**

 **Problem #3.
 Compare this assembly to the command-line Velvet assembly.
-The SPAdes assembly had more FASTQ data and a better algorithm, but what specifically improved in the assembly?**
+The Unicycler assembly had more FASTQ data and a better algorithm, but what specifically improved in the assembly?**